1809 Federal Style Home built for a Fine Furniture Maker & Sea-Faring Captain in the Golden Age of Sail

 In 1825, Mr. Appleton expanded his homestead and set up his cabinet-making shop in the lot adjoining the back which ran over to Lemon Street.

 Marriage of Appleton Daughter & Captain Isaiah Woodbury

 In 1832, Susan A. Appleton became the first of the three Appleton daughters to marry.
 Her husband was Captain Isaiah Woodbury, a Salem shipmaster who hailed from Boxford.
 We named the Woodbury room after him.
 They resided in Salem, here at this house and had two sons.
 Unlike most of his fellow shipmasters, Capt.
 Isaiah Woodbury remained a seafarer, and it proved his undoing: he died at sea in 1844, leaving his widow and two sons.
 They continued to reside here in the family home.
 The Captain’s room is also a nod to Captain Isaiah Woodbury.

 Mr. Appleton contracted cancer in 1858 and died of it on January 18, 1859 in his 77th year.
 On February 10th, 1883, Mrs. Susan F. Appleton died in her 95th year.
 Like her mother, Mrs. Susanna Woodbury had a very long life and would reside here through the 1890s and into the 20th century.

 Bridge Street Neck Historic District

-This district, located within an area believed to be the first settlement of Europeans in Salem in 1626, is one of the first colonies along the New England coast.
+This district is located within an area believed to be the first settlement of Europeans in Salem in 1626 and is one of the first colonies along the New England coast.
 Unfortunately, there are no known remains of the “Old Planter’s” (Roger Conant & his men) settlement of the 1620s and 1630s.
 Bridge Street was one of the earliest roads in Salem.
 Naumkeag (the fishing hole) was renamed to Salem for “Shalom” or peace.
 (National Register of Historic Places)